HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 > - You can provide the Master Module ID (the serial number of the physical Master Module) while creating the rack.
 > - If the rack already exists, you can update its properties (rack → *Information → Properties*) to include the Master Module ID.

 The module will appear on the AssetTracker page (*Assets → AssetTracker*) within a few minutes.
-Proceed to add asset tags.
+Proceed to add Asset Tags.

 ```{image} /asset-tracker/media/properties.png
 :alt: AssetTracker properties page